The Best Rafting Trip in (Almost) Every State

 5) California: Tuolumne River

-OARS President Tyler Wendt knows a thing or two about California rivers.
+OARS President Tyler Wendt knows a thing or two about California whitewater rafting.
 Afterall, he grew up rafting the state’s many waterways with his dad, OARS founder George Wendt.
 Tyler maintains, the Tuolumne River offers the California’s best rafting trip.
 “This gorgeous stretch of designated Wild and Scenic river runs through 18 miles of uninterrupted wilderness, and serves up action-packed Class IV whitewater excitement from start to finish, numerous options for side-canyon exploration, phenomenal fishing and consistent summertime flows due to releases from upstream reservoirs.”

 6) Colorado: Yampa River